1Jayakrishnan/IEEE-LAUNCHPAD/profiles/jayakrishnanas@mulearn.md

 # Jayakrishnan A S

 ### About Me
-Hi, Jayakrishnan A S, I am a dedicated and passionate B.Tech student majoring in Computer Science and Engineering at [Your University].I am a dedicated and passionate B.Tech student majoring in Computer Science and Engineering at APJ Abdul Kalam Technological University.
-I have honed my skills in Software development, problem solving and innovative thinking.
+Hi, Jayakrishnan A S a dedicated and passionate B.Tech student majoring in Computer Science and Engineering at APJ Abdul Kalam Technological University.I have honed my skills in Software development, problem solving and innovative thinking.

 ## Portfolio Highlights